irnamstf/2403-ITT440/10% Individual Assignment/11 MUHAMMAD ADLI BIN AHMAD NASSRUDIN/README.md

  * Python’s `multiprocessing` module overcomes the GIL limitation by creating multiple processes each with its own Python interpreter and memory space.
 Thus, it's best suited for CPU-bound tasks as it takes full advantage of multi-core processors.

 ## The advantages of parallel programming
-1. computers can run the code more efficiently by executing multiple processes simultaneously, which can save time by sorting through “big data” faster than ever.
+1. Computers can run the code more efficiently by executing multiple processes simultaneously, which can save time by sorting through “big data” faster than ever.
-2. parallel programming can also solve more complex problems like CPU-intensive task.
+2. Parallel programming can also solve more complex problems like CPU-intensive task.
 It utilizes the multiple cores of the CPU, bringing more resources to the table.

 ## Getting Started
 **Multiprocessing coding**